 8 Mott Street near Chatham Square

-Funtopia USA – Ridgewood
+Funtopia USA – Ridgewood, Queens

 6626 Metropolitan Avenue near Rentar Plaza

-About a mile away, this one-stop fun spot offers laser tag, bumper cars, a three-story playground and a video game arcade that's located on the top floor.
+This one-stop fun spot offers laser tag, bumper cars, a three-story playground and a video game arcade that's located on the top floor.
 There's no elevator so leave the stroller at home or let the tweens go up on their own.